Why Are Some Coffee Beans Oily? Avoid Oily Coffee Beans

 Store your coffee beans properly.
 Keep them in an airtight container in a cool, dark place.
 Avoid exposing them to direct sunlight or heat, as this can accelerate the development of oils.

-Grind Just before Brewing
+Grind Just Before Brewing

 Grind your coffee just before brewing.
 Grinding exposes more surface area of the beans to oxygen, which can speed up oil extraction.
 By grinding right before brewing, you minimize the time the beans are exposed.